 The exact origin is an age old debate but the general story goes way back to 1919 in Florence, when Count Camillo Negroni wanted to beef up his Americano cocktail so replaced the usual soda with gin.
-While the Italians have been drinking it as a pre-dinner aperitif pretty much ever since, it was only in the last 5 years the rest of the world saw the light and the rest is history.
+While the Italians have been drinking it as a pre-dinner aperitif pretty much ever since, it was only in the last decade that the rest of the world saw the light... and the rest is history.

 There’s a saying: If you make it through your first Negroni, you never go back.